svlady/vacli/Readme.md

  1   DISCARD ALL      0.0.0.0/0      0           xxx.151.224.200/32  0
 ```

-Obviously, the resource UUID comprehension is a convenience, not must.
+Obviously, the resource UUID comprehension is a convenience, not a must.
 Therefore,
 when unsure feel free to use HREFs.

 In certain cases, however, it may be even more convenient to use native resource